-This art project is a follow-up activity to the story The Very Busy Spider by Eric Carle.
-When implementing this activity, you can keep it simple or make it more involved, depending on the skill level of your students.
+Overview: This art project is a follow-up activity to the story The Very Busy Spider by Eric Carle.
+There are two templates to print; a spider and a web that students can use to retell the story.

-Very Busy Spider Web printable (can be used on white or black paper)
+The Very Busy Spider Web Printable (print on heavy paper)

 popsicle sticks (optional)